w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

     Unanimous Council - Where everyone in the council thinks that is a good proposal, it can move to the referenda.

-    Majority Council - Where Simple majority council agreement must have more aye votes to nay votes to be accepted.
+    Majority Council - Where simple-majority council agreement must have more aye votes to nay votes to be accepted.

 ### Voting in a referendum